 Over the last few weeks I’ve been enjoying some great whisky winter warmers and with Christmas almost upon us, I felt the time was finally right to review a dram of quite exceptional quality from the Laphroaig distillery on Islay.

-Laphroaig is produced in its own unique way after all.
-Through the retention of the malting floors, up to 20% of the distilleries requirements are provided onsite, creating a distinctive peaty character in the original kiln.
-In the still-house too, there stands 7 pot stills, one of which is of a completely different design to the rest.
+Laphroaig is produced in its own unique way.
+Through the retention of the malting floors, up to 20% of the distillery’s malt requirements are provided onsite, creating a distinctive peaty character in the original kiln.
+In the still-house too, there are 7 pot stills, one of which is of a completely different design to the rest.
 This taller still produces a different new make spirit which is then blended with the output of its siblings to create the famously powerful Laphroaig character.
-Any expansion of the distilleries production capacity must take these little details into account and incorporate them into any new design.
+Any expansion of the distillery’s capacity must take these little details into account and incorporate them into any new design.

 Smell: Smoke and Tar, Charcoal and Ash, Liquorice, Vanilla Oak, Caramel, Orange, Cinnamon, Pepper… A stony beach on a wet and wild day…

 Taste: Medicinal Peat and Acrid Smoke attack the senses, with Liquorice, Vanilla, Fiery Pepper, Dry Oak, Ginger and Sea Salt.

 Thoughts: It may be approaching double the price of the original 10 year old, but the cask strength version is one of the most intense and pleasurable experiences you can have with whisky.

 The traditional 10 year old Laphroaig is an all-time classic but this 10 year old cask strength is, quite simply, one of the best malts there is, anywhere.
 It’s not going to convert a Laphroaig hater, instead it takes what the distillery has already perfected in the 10 year old and somehow improves upon it.
 Still Laphroaig but it’s like this one has been turned up to 11.